About Us

-Children are provided three healthy, nutritious, and good tasting meals made from scratch each day: Breakfast (8-9am); Lunch (12-1pm); Snack (2:45pm).
+Children are provided three healthy, nutritious, and good tasting meals each day: Breakfast (8-9am); Lunch (12-1pm); Snack (2:45pm).
 We consider mealtime to be part of the curriculum.
 All meals/snacks are provided “family style.”
 This provides a positive environment for eating and socializing, for trying new food, and for children to learn to serve themselves and others and exercise appropriate “table manners.”

 Transitions are often a challenging part of life (for adults and children alike).
 We strive to support transitions through proactive measures, such as repetitive “transition activities,” verbal and/or visual reminders and cues, maintaining daily routines, and understanding transitions as moments of growth and spiritual markers.